FactoryXCode/MfPack/MfPack/Media Servers/FxServe/Docs/RDJ-Web-Server-Setup.md

 - You need more routing or proxy options.
 - You often change the web-server configuration.

-3th party servers like Caddy have more features, but they offer much more, than needed for a basic RDJ stream.
+3th party servers like Caddy have more features, but they offer much more, than needed for a basic media stream.

 ## RDJ with FxServe